Steffe-n7/Steffe-n7/README.md

 - **🌱 I’m currently learning**:
   - The **RPG Tutorial** from Gorka Games (in progress).
-  - Expanding my skills in game development and 3D modeling.
+  - Python challenges and expanding my skills in game development and 3D modeling.

 - **✅ Completed projects**:
   - **Advent of Code** challenges in Python.